MambaVision: A Hybrid Mamba-Transformer Vision Backbone: Results

-\paragraph{Hybrid Pattern} In this section, we comprehensively study the effect of different hybrid integration patterns for self-attention and MambaVision token mixers.
-For all experiments, the architecture follows MambaVision-T layout with and we keep the models iso-parameter for fair comparison.
-The patterns are utilized for stages 3 and 4 with hybrid functionality.
-We begin our study by using a random pattern and achieve a suboptimal Top-1 accuracy of $81.3\%$.
-This confirms our previous intuition that simply using self-attention without a specific pattern may not be effective.
-We then utilize the self-attention blocks in the first $N/2$ layers for each stage, with $N$ representing the total number of stage layers, and observe an improvement of $+0.2\%$ ($81.5\%$) in Top-1 accuracy.
-However, using a mixed layer pattern of self-attention/MambaVision mixers blocks slightly reduces the accuracy by $-0.1\%$ ($81.4\%), while reversing this order to MambaVision/self-attention improves the performance and archives a Top-1 accuracy of ($81.6\%$).
-We then utilize self-attention blocks in only the last $N/4$ layers of each stage and observe an immediate improvement of $+0.3\%$ ($81.9\%$) in the accuracy.
-This validates our hypothesis that using self-attention blocks in the final layers of each stage is an effective design.
-However, its representation learning capability needs to be tuned with respect to MambaVision layers.
-Increasing the number of self-attention blocks to $N/2$ last layers of each stage achieves the best performance of $82.3\%, indicating the importance of carefully balancing self-attention blocks with MambaVision layers for optimal representation learning.
+\paragraph{Hybrid Pattern} We conducted a comprehensive study examining various hybrid integration patterns between self-attention and MambaVision token mixers.
+All experiments maintained the MambaVision-T architecture layout with iso-parameter models for fair comparison, implementing hybrid functionality in stages 3 and 4.
+Initial experiments with a random integration pattern yielded suboptimal results with a Top-1 accuracy of 81.3\%, confirming our intuition that arbitrary self-attention placement may be ineffective.
+When we positioned self-attention blocks in the first N/2 layers of each stage (where N represents the total number of stage layers), performance improved by +0.2\% (81.5\%).
+A mixed layer pattern alternating between self-attention and MambaVision mixer blocks showed a slight performance decrease of -0.1\% (81.4\%), while reversing this order to MambaVision/self-attention improved accuracy to 81.6\%.
+Placing self-attention blocks in only the last N/4 layers of each stage yielded a significant improvement of +0.3\% (81.9\%), supporting our hypothesis that self-attention is most effective in the final layers.
+Further optimization revealed that extending self-attention to the last N/2 layers of each stage achieved the best performance at 82.3\%, indicating the importance of carefully balancing self-attention blocks with MambaVision layers for optimal representation learning.

 \paragraph{Interpretability} To better understand how MambaVision processes visual information, we visualize the attention maps from the self-attention layers in the final stages.
 As shown in Fig.~\ref{fig:attn_map}, these visualizations reveal that the model learns to focus on semantically meaningful regions without explicit supervision.
 In the aircraft example, the attention clearly highlights the entire plane body, suggesting effective capture of object boundaries.
 For the bird image, we observe concentrated attention on distinctive features like the head and tail regions, demonstrating the model's ability to identify fine-grained details.
 In the case of object-human interaction (bottom row), the attention map shows strong activation on both the subject and the object being held, indicating that the self-attention layers successfully model relationships between different elements in the scene.
 These visualizations support our architectural design choice of using self-attention blocks in the final stages to capture global context and long-range dependencies.